First it was nailed on for release in spring.

 Analysts had heavily trailed plans for Apple to reveal the iPhone SE 2 at a special event in March, exactly two years since it unveiled the original version.

-Now though, the same Chinese sources say that the phone will make its debut at Apple’s Worldwide Developer Conference (WWDC), which is said to be pencilled in for 4th June in San Jose.
+Now though, the same Chinese sources say that the phone will make its debut at Apple’s Worldwide Developer Conference (WWDC), which is confirmed for 4th June in San Jose.

 Sources claim that Apple is priming its A10 chipset for inclusion in the iPhone SE 2.
 This would give it the same internal power as 2016’s iPhone 7.